 Need help meal planning?
 We’re all about it in the Workweek Lunch Meal Prep Program!
 Get access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

 Carrot cake is a surprisingly customizable dessert.
-It’s dense and moist so it can handle a lot of add-ins.
+It can handle a lot of add-ins, but it’s also perfectly lovely on its own as this recipe is written.

-- If you want more layers of flavor, substitute part of the oil with applesauce or buttermilk, or substitute some canned pineapple for some of the carrots.
+- If you want more layers of flavor (or just less oil), substitute part of the oil with applesauce or buttermilk, or substitute some crushsed canned pineapple for some of the sugar.

-- You can use nuts, shredded coconut, raisins, chopped dates, or a combination of all of the above!
+- You can use nuts (walnuts are a go-to), shredded coconut, raisins, currants, chopped dates, dried cranberries, or a combination of all of the above as add-ins.
+It can take about a cup or so of extra ingredients, depending on what you’re adding.
+Experiment!

 - For some extra oomph, add a hint of orange zest or orange extract to the batter, icing, or both.

-- I love carrot cake that isn’t *too* sweet so that the sweet cream cheese icing is balanced.
-If you like a sweeter carrot cake, add 1/4 cup more granulated sugar!
+- I love carrot cake that isn’t *too* sweet so that the cream cheese frosting is appropriately balanced with the cake.
+If you like a sweeter carrot cake, add 1/4 cup more granulated sugar.

 Can you make this easy carrot cake recipe ahead of time?

-This carrot cake will last for about 3-4 days in the fridge.
-You will want to keep it in an airtight container to avoid it getting stale.
+This carrot cake will last for about 3-4 days in the fridge in an airtight container to prevent it from absorbing fridge odors and to keep it from getting too dried out.
+It’s moist, but it’s still a cake!

 - Vegan Pot Pie Pockets